AndrewKelton/md5Website/README.md

 -
   Most but not all of the JavaScript code embedded in the html files are written by AI

-  'admintable.go' is written by AI given the prompts of my previous go code opening the db
+  Table function in 'functions.go' is written partly by AI giving the prompts of my previous Go functions with SQL